srl-labs/containerlab-workshop-ch/15-startup/README.md

 > Note, that when calling `clab dep -c` the containerlab will try to find the `*.clab.yml` file in the current working directory.
 If the file is located elsewhere, you can specify the path to the file as an argument to the `clab dep` command.
 > The `-c` flag stands for `--cleanup` and it will ensure that if the lab is already running, it will be stopped and removed before deploying a new one.

-The startup configuration files - [srl.cfg](srl.cfg) and [srsim.cfg](srsim.cfg) - configure the interfaces, IP addressing, loopbacks and BGP peering between SR Linux and SR-OS nodes respectively.
+The startup configuration files - [srl.partial.cfg](srl.partial.cfg) and [srsim.partial.cfg](srsim.partial.cfg) - configure the interfaces, IP addressing, loopbacks and BGP peering between SR Linux and SR-OS nodes respectively.

 In particular, the `srl` node is configured to announce its loopback address `10.10.10.1/32` towards the `srsim` node and the `srsim` node is configured to announce its loopback address `10.10.10.2/32` towards the `srl` node.